HTTPArchive/almanac.httparchive.org/src/content/en/2020/capabilities.md

   )
 }}

-{# TODO(author): Consider rephrasing "strictly monotone growth". #}
-Over the course of 2020, the `getInstalledRelatedApps()` API shows a strictly monotone growth on mobile websites.
+Over the course of 2020, the `getInstalledRelatedApps()` API shows a steady growth on mobile websites.
 In October, 363 mobile pages tracked by the HTTP Archive made use of this API.
 On desktop pages, the API does not grow quite as fast.
 This could also be due to Android stores currently providing significantly more apps than the Microsoft Store does for Windows.

 ## Content Indexing API